mrperfectpandit/Inventory-tracker/README.md

 ## Approach

-1. First we make about 200-300 frames of from the video data and make a training Dataset
+1. First we make about 200-300 frames from the video data and make a training Dataset
 2. use [labelImg](https://github.com/tzutalin/labelImg) for Annotation of data and save each file in YOLO format
     <img  align='center' src="https://www.researchgate.net/profile/Thi-Le-5/publication/337705605/figure/fig3/AS:831927326089217@1575358339500/Structure-of-one-output-cell-in-YOLO.ppm">
 -->using LabelIMG we craete to categories